umbraco/UmbracoDocs/Umbraco-Heartcore/Difference-between-heartcore-and-Umbraco-CMS.md

 In this, article we are going to have a look at the differences between Umbraco Heartcore and Umbraco CMS.

-Since Umbraco Heartcore is a software as a service(SaaS) there is a couple of differences between it and the Umbraco CMS.
+Since Umbraco Heartcore is a software As A Service (SaaS) there is a couple of differences between it and the Umbraco CMS.

 ## Differences between Heartcore and Umbraco CMS

 Two things that are missing in Umbraco Heartcore that are available in the CMS are the package section as well as the template section.

-There are also some special property aliases that is not available in Umbraco Heartcore.
+Also, some special property aliases available in the CMS are not available in Umbraco Heartcore.

 ### Package Section

 As a SaaS, it is not possible to install packages in Umbraco Heartcore as the code base is Closed source.

-Instead, other features like GraphQL, an out-of-the-box Content delivery network(CDN) by Cloudflare and a Preview API are available to use.
+Instead, other features like GraphQL, an out-of-the-box Content Delivery network (CDN) by Cloudflare and a Preview API are available to use.

 ### Template section